equilaterus-gamestudios/PlasticSCM-GitHub-extension/README.md

 ## Build

-If you want to Build Locally this project, clone this repo and open the solution with [Visual Studio](https://visualstudio.microsoft.com/es/), it will automatically start a PlasticSCM interface.
+If you want to Build Locally this project, clone this repo and open the solution with [Visual Studio](https://visualstudio.microsoft.com/es/) as an **Administrator user**.

 To see the extension on the dropdown, you'll first need to modify the file **customextensions.conf**, located on your PlasticSCM installation folder, inside **client** directory.

 ```
 C:\Program Files\PlasticSCM5\client\customextensions.conf